jue89/node-tsfoo/README.md

  * `value`: The value written to the database.
  * `timestamp`: The timestamp when `value` has been recorded.
 Default: `Date.now()`.
  * `series`: If no series has been stated during writer creation, this states the series, this record shall be written to.
+ * `ptr`: A number representing the record number in the series.

 `series.close()` closes the writer.
 Its returned Promise is resolved if the series has been closed.